aydini/MP-Traces/README.md

 sudo apt-get update
 sudo apt-get install moreutils
 ```

 Start a screen session.
-Start ss to collect statistics on port 80 and save output every 0.1 sec to a text file (see content of startSS.bash in the repo)
+Then, start ss to collect statistics on port 80 and save output every 0.1 sec to a text file (see content of startSS.bash in the repo and below)

 ```
-screen
 outDir=/mnt/MP-TRACE-FILES
 outputFileName=`date +%F`-`date +%T`
 while true